Maia arson crimew: Adrian Dittmann/Elon Musk investigation

 Crimew worked with journalist Ryan Fae to investigate the true identity behind what was thought to be one of Elon Musk's alternative accounts on Twitter, determining that Adrian Dittmann was his real name and that he lived in Fiji.
-This was revealed in a January 2025 article in The Spectator written by Jacqueline Sweet.
-In response, the accounts of crimew as well as the two journalists were suspended from Twitter due to its policy against doxing.
+Jacqueline Sweet reported this in January 2025 in The Spectator.
+In response, Twitter suspended crimew's and the two journalists' accounts due to its policy against doxing.